 Using Find and Replace with Text to Columns

-You can use find and replace to add a common delimeter to a series of symbols or characters.
+You can use find and replace to add a common delimiter to a series of symbols or characters.
 For this example, imagine you wanted to break out the contents of a column using Text to Columns, but wanted to do so using “Yext” as a delimiter (i.e. data is formatted as Yext123Yext456Yext789 and you want Yext123 in Column A, Yext456 in Column B, and Yext789 in Column C).
-You could input “y” as the delimiter, but it’s possible that there are other instances of “y” in the column that you don’t want to use as a delimeter (and you’d also need to find “ext” and replace with “Yext” after separating the data) which makes this a nonviable strategy.
+You could input “y” as the delimiter, but it’s possible that there are other instances of “y” in the column that you don’t want to use as a delimiter (and you’d also need to find “ext” and replace with “Yext” after separating the data) which makes this a nonviable strategy.
 Instead, you could find “Yext” and replace with “^Yext” (choose a character that does not exist in the column).
 You could then run Text to Columns by inputting ^ as the delimiter.

 Using Paste Special to Transpose